“He’s staring at you again.”

 Cami was gearing herself up to look at him again – she could feel his stare burning into the side of her face, the fire spreading all over her body – when a customer came over and she had to get back to work.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, BB_FarrarWrite a Review